Sauber''s Bortoleto gives Brazilian fans hope of winning in F1 again | Sports-Games

 After a gap of 15 years since Brazilian Formula 1 fans last had a homegrown driver on the grid, some have been moved to come up with mascots, songs, anything to cheer for 21-year-old rookie Gabriel Bortoleto at this Sunday's Sao Paulo Grand Prix.

-Though the pressure of racing in front of them might have made Bortoleto's life tougher at Interlagos, where he will start from the pit lane after a crash during Saturday's sprint race during an attempt to overtake while running 11th.
+Though the pressure of racing in front of them might have made Bortoleto's life tougher at Interlagos, where he will start from 18th and last on the grid despite his team initially saying he would be in the pit lane.
+A crash during Saturday's sprint race following an attempt to overtake prevented him from qualifying.

-The season has been a steep learning curve for Bortoleto, who has 19 points and is 19th in the drivers' championship.
-Although his Sauber does not provide him with a great shot at competing for podiums, his performances have boosted expectations that he has a bright future.

 "He has everything that drivers who win titles have.
 He has the confident personality, he is a calm competitor.
 The other teams noticed that even before he was scoring points," said Reginaldo Leme, a veteran F1 pundit in Brazil who has covered the sport for more than 50 years.
 "But for that to happen, fans will need to be patient and avoid putting too much pressure."
 Saturday's crash raised questions about whether Bortoleto can manage to avoid feeling the pressure of expectations.
 As he tried to overtake the Williams of Alexander Albon, his car was off the racing line close to turn 1, and the Brazilian lost control and crashed into a wall in front of his home fans, before spinning and sliding in front of Albon's car and hitting another barrier.